spietras/rules_conda/README.md

 	This method only works with newer Python builds.
 More information [here](https://docs.conda.io/projects/conda/en/latest/user-guide/troubleshooting.html#mkl-library).

-In the future I hope that either ```conda``` (or Python, or Windows DLL loading, whatever is responsible for that) will change to work without activation or it will be possible to set environmetal variables inside ```Bazel```.
+In the future I hope that either ```conda``` (or Python, or Windows DLL loading, whatever is responsible for that) will change to work without activation or it will be possible to set environmetal variables inside Bazel.

 ## TODO

-- add usage example to README
-- release first package
-- change example to download package from github, instead of using local workspace
+- don't recreate environments from scratch when configuration changes